eProsima/DDS-Router/docs/rst/getting_started/usage_example.rst

     ddsrouter -c config-file.yaml

-After setting up both routers, communication between the two ShapesDemo instances should have been established so the square shape is now visible in the subscriber’s panel.
+After setting up both routers, communication between the two ShapesDemo instances should have been established so the square shape is now visible in the subscriber's panel.

 .. figure:: /rst/figures/shapesdemo_square.png

 |ddsrouter| supports the dynamic addition/deletion of topics at runtime (see
 :ref:`Reload Topics <user_manual_user_interface_reload_topics>`).
-Let us test this feature by adding the circle topic to the allowlist of both routers, and also by removing the square topic (removing this topic from one of the routers’ allowlist will suffice).
+Let us test this feature by adding the circle topic to the allowlist of both routers.
+Also, by removing the square topic (removing this topic from one of the routers' allowlist will suffice) the square data should stop reaching the subscriber.

 .. code-block:: yaml